google/WebFundamentals/src/content/en/updates/2018/02/devtools.md

 ## Blackboxing in the Network panel {: #blackboxing }

 The **Initiator** column in the **Network** panel tells you why a resource was requested.
-For example, if a `link` element is declared in some HTML, the **Initiator** column next to the request for that `link` element shows you the line of HTML where the `link` element is declared.
-If JavaScript causes the request, the **Initiator** column shows you the line of JavaScript code.
+For example, if JavaScript causes an image to be fetched, the **Initiator** column shows you the line of JavaScript code that caused the request.

 Note: You can hide or show columns in the **Network** panel by right-clicking the table header.